 If you have questions, contact our Registrar, Jama Bigger, 765-282-1055 or e-mail firstname.lastname@example.org

-MWW also has a social networking presence on Facebook and Twitter (@MidwestWriters and @jamabigger; #mww13)!
-Our FB Group connects you with other writers, authors, previous faculty, MWW alumni, and many previous participants.
+MWW also has a social networking presence on Facebook and Twitter (@MidwestWriters and @jamabigger; #mww17)!
+Our Facebook Group connects you with other writers, authors, previous faculty, MWW alumni, and many previous participants.
 Maybe you have a question about pitching to agents, or manuscript submissions, or the facility.
 Maybe you’re looking to share a motel room or a ride to Muncie.
 Post a question on our Discussion Board or write a comment on our Wall.
-(To join: click the Groups icon at the bottom of your Facebook page, then search “Midwest Writers Workshop.”)Back to Top